danielharrell/open-eyes-lect-2017-18/Open.md

 far away.
 Or to put the paradox more sharply: once we make the line of the parabola infinite, to make the inside of the parabola definite, we will have *enclosed* the parabola in openness.
-And this enclosure will make the openness of the parabola at once intelligible yet impassable.
+And by being enclosed, the openness of the parabola at once intelligible yet impassable.
 Its open end will be something we can plainly see, even point to, yet never